 - Market non-group services and needs such as job opportunities or sublet opportunities

-I’m not very good at dates or time spans, but I think I probably came to my first event hosted by IGPS (as GLGPS was called at the time) close to 20 years ago.
+I came to my first event hosted by IGPS (as GLGPS was called at the time) over 20 years ago.
 What sticks out in my mind about that first conference was meeting the then president, Connie Vitale, and being confounded at how friendly she was.
 I couldn’t understand why such an important person seemed so welcoming of and interested in this newbie, as I then saw myself.
 I was similarly surprised when about a year later the then chair of the Program and Training Committee, Jeffrey Roth, asked me to join the committee he was in the process of forming.
 Though I didn’t remember meeting him at a prior event, and was intrigued he even knew who I was, I decided to attend that first committee meeting.
 The experience must not have been all that bad as I remained a member of that committee for a decade and a half (including becoming its chair!), until a couple of years ago when I elected to the role of president of the Society.

 Being involved in GLGPS, as a conference participant, program presenter, and volunteer for the organization has become an important aspect of my life.
 One of the jewels resulting from my affiliation which I cherish, is the consultation group I joined well over 15 years ago, consisting of fellow IGPS members.
 It remains a steady beacon of support when the wildness of this work gets to feeling like it’s too much.